 Jn 8:3-6a: His adversaries provoke Him

 Jn 8:6b: Jesus’ reaction, He writes on the ground

 Jn 8:7-8: Second provocation and same reaction from Jesus

 Jn 8:9-11: Final epilogue

-1 and Jesus went to the Mount of Olives.
-2 At daybreak he appeared in the Temple again; and as all the people came to him, he sat down and began to teach them.
-3 The scribes and Pharisees brought a woman along who had been caught committing adultery; and making her stand there in the middle 4 they said to Jesus, 'Master, this woman was caught in the very act of committing adultery, 5 and in the Law Moses has ordered us to stone women of this kind.
-What have you got to say?'
-6 They asked him this as a test, looking for an accusation to use against him.
-But Jesus bent down and started writing on the ground with his finger.
-7 As they persisted with their question, he straightened up and said, 'Let the one among you who is guiltless be the first to throw a stone at her.'
-8 Then he bent down and continued writing on the ground.
-9 When they heard this they went away one by one, beginning with the eldest, until the last one had gone and Jesus was left alone with the woman, who remained in the middle.
-10 Jesus again straightened up and said, 'Woman, where are they?
-Has no one condemned you?'
-11 'No one, sir,' she replied.
-'Neither do I condemn you,' said Jesus.
-'Go away, and from this moment sin no more.'
+Jesus went to the Mount of Olives.
+But early in the morning he arrived again in the temple area, and all the people started coming to him, and he sat down and taught them.
+Then the scribes and the Pharisees brought a woman who had been caught in adultery and made her stand in the middle.
+They said to him, “Teacher, this woman was caught in the very act of committing adultery.
+Now in the law, Moses commanded us to stone such women.
+So what do you say?”
+They said this to test him, so that they could have some charge to bring against him.
+Jesus bent down and began to write on the ground with his finger.
+But when they continued asking him, he straightened up and said to them, “Let the one among you who is without sin be the first to throw a stone at her.”
+Again he bent down and wrote on the ground.
+And in response, they went away one by one, beginning with the elders.
+So he was left alone with the woman before him.
+Then Jesus straightened up and said to her, “Woman, where are they?
+Has no one condemned you?”
+She replied, “No one, sir.”
+Then Jesus said, “Neither do I condemn you.
+Go, and from now on do not sin any more.”

 3. A moment of prayerful silence